odea-project/qAlgorithms/report/discussion_tests.md

 for more complex data, some relevant subset which is human-readable.

 ## Differentiating process quality from result quality
-Previous work by https://doi.org/10.1016/j.trac.2020.116063 highlighted quality assurance as a core issue for nontargeted mass spectrometry and presented different dimensions for quality during an analysis.
+Previous work by Schulze et. al. (https://doi.org/10.1016/j.trac.2020.116063) highlighted quality assurance as a core issue for nontargeted mass spectrometry and discussed different dimensions for quality during an analysis.
-Expanding on the step of "result reporting", a distinction should be made between reporting the entire measurement for purposes of replication and controlling through peer review and the reporting of just the measurement results. @todo et. al. only consider reporting of the results after interpretation, with raw data and the processing steps being provided in addition.
-Besides being impractical to replicate and thus very unlikely for this vital control to take place during peer review, it is not possible to estimate the algorithmic performance relating to result quality from just the algorithm on a per-sample basis accurately during NTA.
+Expanding on the step of "result reporting", a distinction should be made between reporting the entire measurement for purposes of replication and controlling through peer review and the reporting of just the measurement results.
+Schulze et. al. only consider reporting of the results after interpretation, with the processing parameters and (unspecified) statistical parameters being provided in addition.
+Confidence is also understood as the confidence of a correct identification, not confidence in the peak being distinct from noise.
+Besides it being impractical to replicate without all raw data being provided and thus very unlikely for this vital control to take place during peer review, it is not possible to estimate the algorithmic performance relating to result quality from just the algorithm settings on a per-sample basis accurately during NTA.

 Result quality, as understood here, is the reliability and completeness